 - ‘Water down’ soups, sauces, or cereals with non-sugary things.
 For example, if your children (or you) are in a bit of a sugary cereal habit can you gradually ‘water it down’ with some non-sugary cereals?
 That could be a base of oats or a base of something like Weetabix which is lower in sugar and then just a tiny sprinkle of the sugary cereal on top.
 So, they (or you) still feel like they’re having some sugary cereal but it’s not sending their blood sugar into the sky.
 You can apply the same idea to savoury sauces too rather than using a whole jar of pasta sauce, use less and bulk out your dish with tinned tomatoes or passata, or even more fresh vegetables.

 Navigating sugar is challenging and tricky!
 We’re absolutely surrounded by it everywhere.
 At Fitfish we believe in choice and that all food can serve a healthy purpose, whether that’s for nutrition, for energy, for replenishment or for enjoyment.
 So, those Maltesers that you really like, those Lindt balls, those crisps, that chocolate, or whatever it is for you, you can still have those things but by being more aware of where sugar is hiding in other foods, you won’t be mindlessly eating it in other forms, and you can make informed choices.
 There’s a lot to consider here, and it’s probably best not to try it all at once, but perhaps pick just one thing to try this week and let us know in the comments how you get on!

-We cover tactics for building healthier habits around food in our Healthy Whole and Free course, which starts again on Monday 26th September.
-Registration is open, and you can sign up here
+We cover tactics for building healthier habits around food in our Healthy Whole and Free course, you can sign up here